 Separate CHIP Benefits Options

-States can choose to provide benchmark coverage, benchmark-equivalent coverage, or Secretary-approved coverage:
+In a separate CHIP, states can choose to provide benchmark coverage, benchmark-equivalent coverage, or Secretary-approved coverage.

-- The standard Blue Cross/Blue Shield preferred provider option service benefit plan offered to Federal employees
+- Federal Employees Health Benefit Plan.
+The standard Blue Cross/Blue Shield preferred provider option service benefit plan offered to federal employees.

 - Inpatient and outpatient hospital services